cypress-interceptor

 /**

-* A matcher for query string
+* A matcher for the query string (URL search params)

 *

-* @param query The URL query string
+* @param query The URL search params as an object

-* @returns True if matches
+* @returns `true` if matches

 */